-Realistically, there's no perfect investment platform, or a "one size fits all."
+Realistically, there's no perfect investment platform, or a "one size fits all".
 But that's a good thing!
 It means you can shop around and explore what's out there and make smart decisions about getting the best bang for your hard-earned buck.

 In this article, we are going to break down the key features, fees, pros, and cons of both Webull and Betterment.
-This will give you a broader picture and better understanding of which platform may be a good fit for you.
+This will give you a broader picture and a better understanding of which platform may be a good fit for you.

 Webull Review 2020: Best Free Investing App?